Who uses your appraisal services?

 How much does an appraisal cost?

 Our fees do not relate to the value of the property.
-Our basic fee structure involves a minimum time of three hours at a rate of $225 per hour or $675.
+Our basic fee structure involves a minimum time of three hours.
 The time required for an appraisal includes many steps including consultation, inspection and evaluation, research and the analysis of sales facts, and the composition of an appraisal report.
 Other fee arrangements may include per diem.
 The appraiser and client may establish a contractual fee arrangement for particular large or complex assignments or litigation assignments.

 Why do I need an appraisal for insurance?